Law Practice Externships

 Students work in a nonprofit or governmental agency or organization, or law firm for 12 hours a week engaging in a variety of lawyering tasks under the supervision of an attorney.
 The emphasis of the placement is for students to acquire a range of lawyering skills with a particular focus on professionalism, ethics, and public interest lawyering.

-Click here for list of law practice externship sites accepting applications for Fall 2013 placements through Symplicity.
+Click here for list of law practice externship sites accepting applications for Spring 2016 placements through Symplicity.

-Prerequisites: Law Practice Externships are open to students who have successfully completed 32 hours of law studies.
+Law Practice Externships are open to students who have successfully completed 28 hours of law studies.

 Please view the EXTERNSHIP HANDBOOK for an overview of the policies and procedures relevant to the Western New England University School of Law Externship Program.

 Students Certified Under Rule 3:03: Please note that placements requiring students to be 3:03 certified have additional eligibility requirements.
-To request 3:03 Certification complete a Request for 3:03 Certification Form (also available in the Registrar's Office).
-Additionally, an amendment is sent to the S.J.C. upon completion of an externship placement and 3:03 certification is withdrawn at that time.
-Contact Marie Fletcher for more information.
+Additionally, please note that an amendment is sent to the S.J.C. upon completion of an externship placement and 3:03 certification is withdrawn at that time.
+Contact Marie Fletcher to request 3:03 Certification or for more information.

 Sampling of Law Practice Externship Sites